Reduced NEXI protocol for the quantification of human gray matter microstructure on the Connectome 2.0 scanner: Methods

 The full protocol was a comprehensive acquisition scheme designed heuristically to ensure broad sampling of the acquisition parameter space.
 It consisted of 15 ($b$, $\Delta$) combinations, spanning b-values from 1.0 to 12.5 ms/µm$^2$ and diffusion gradient separations $\Delta$ from 12 to 45 ms, with a fixed gradient duration $\delta = 5$ ms (where the effective diffusion time is defined as $t_d=\Delta-\delta/3$).
-Directional sampling ranged from 20 to 64 directions depending on b-value (20 directions at $b=1000$, 30 at $b=2500$, 32 at $b=5000$, 34 at $b=7350-7500$, 44 at $b=10000$, and 64 at $b=12500$ ms/µm$^2$).
-Non-diffusion-weighted images ($b=0$) were acquired at five $\Delta$ values, totaling 13 volumes.
-Total scan time was approximately 27 minutes.
+The restriction to relatively short diffusion times ($\Delta \leq 45$ ms) is driven by the trade-off between exchange sensitivity and signal-to-noise ratio (SNR).
+Extending $\Delta$ necessitates a longer TE, which drastically reduces SNR due to $T_2$ relaxation and compromises the stability of the fit.
+A maximum $\Delta$ of $45$ ms was selected as the optimal compromise.
+Directional sampling ranged from 20 to 64 directions depending on b-value (20 directions at $b=1$, 30 at $b=2.5$, 32 at $b=5$, 34 at $b=7.35-7.50$, 44 at $b=10.0$, and 64 at $b=12.5$ ms/µm$^2$).
+The diffusion time needs to be fixed for each diffusion MRI protocol.
+Data acquisition was thus split across five different sequences, one for each $\Delta$.
+Each scan also included non-diffusion-weighted images ($b=0$), totaling 13 volumes.
+The number of diffusion directions per shell was scaled heuristically with the b-value (approximately following a square-root dependence, $N_{dir} \propto \sqrt{b}$) to partially compensate for the expected drop in SNR at higher diffusion weightings, thereby harmonizing the SNR across shells.
+Non-diffusion-weighted images ($b=0$) were acquired at each distinct $\Delta$ value to serve as specific reference signals, allowing for block-wise normalization to mitigate potential signal drifts or inter-sequence motion.
+Total scan time was approximately 27 minutes (see Table \ref{tab:protocol_details}).

+This specific experimental design formulates the optimization problem as a discrete subset selection task (feature elimination) from a master protocol, rather than a continuous optimization of ($b$, $\Delta$) coordinates.
+While continuous optimization theoretically allows for finer tuning, implementing arbitrary unique $\Delta$ values on clinical scanners typically introduces significant logistical overhead, often requiring separate sequence executions for each timing.
+By optimizing a subset of a feasible master protocol, we ensure immediate translational applicability.

 The reduced protocol retained 8 features selected via a SHAP-based feature elimination strategy (see below), with 250 directions in total and identical $b=0$ sampling.
 Acquisition time for the reduced protocol was 14 minutes.
 The 8 selected features spanned a broad range of b-values and diffusion times: (b,$\Delta$) pairs of (1.0, 12), (2.5, 12), (5.0, 15), (7.3, 20), (1.0, 27), (1.0, 45), (2.5, 45) and (12.5, 45) ms/µm$^2$ and ms, respectively.
 Both protocols were pre-processed and processed independently to allow for a matched comparison.